College student killed while volunteering at track competition - News 12 Now

-CHICAGO — A 19-year-old student at Wheaton College was accidentally killed while volunteering at a track and field competition, CBS affiliate WNCT reports.
+CHICAGO (CBS News) — A 19-year-old student at Wheaton College was accidentally killed while volunteering at a track and field competition, CBS affiliate WNCT reports.

 A hammer struck Ethan Roser during a hammer toss competition Saturday and he was rushed to a hospital.
 He was later pronounced dead.